-The methodology combines both data- and user-driven approaches that correspondingly come from ML/NLP and UX research.
-With a team consisting of UX designers, data scientists, and developers, we ensure diverse and effective collaboration for each stage in our pipeline \citep{yang2018investigating}.
-Discussing prototype ideas requires a balanced view on project aspects such as technical capabilities of NLP approaches and models, possible limitations (e.g., data or computation power limitations), and final value to domain users \citep{yang2018machine, carmona2018relationship}.
-The ultimate goal of the methodology is to increase user involvement and interest in an industrial application \citep{paleyes2022challenges, boukhelifa2018evaluation}.
+The methodology combines data- and user-driven approaches that correspondingly originate from ML/NLP and UX research.
+A team of UX designers, data scientists, and developers ensures diverse and effective collaboration for each stage in the proposed pipeline \citep{yang2018investigating}.
+Discussing prototype ideas requires a balanced view of project aspects such as technical capabilities of NLP approaches and models, possible limitations (e.g., data or computation power limitations), and benefit to domain users \citep{yang2018machine, carmona2018relationship}.
+The ultimate goal of the methodology is to increase user involvement and interest in an industrial application and increase system usefulness \citep{paleyes2022challenges, boukhelifa2018evaluation}.